 - You fall into one of four categories that include service during specific time periods, for a certain length of time (between two and four years), and other minor qualifications

 If you enroll in this program, your monthly education benefits vary based on details like your type of training and length of service.
 However, general rates can give you an idea of what to expect.
-If you were enlisted for three years or longer and become a full-time student, you can expect $1,789 per month (as of October 2015).
-If you instead choose on-the-job training or an apprenticeship, you can receive $1,341 per month for the first six months, with the amount decreasing after that.
+If you were enlisted for three years or longer and become a full-time student, you can expect $1,994 per month (as of October 2018).
+If you choose on-the-job training or an apprenticeship, you can receive $1,495 per month for the first six months, with the amount decreasing after that.

 If you opted for the $600 buy-up program, your monthly stipend may be up to $150 more.